elisetvy/friender-frontend/README.md

 # Friender

-A web application for meeting people in your area.
+A web application for connecting with people in your area.

 ## Features